ESodja/AOU_R/docs/dataset_build.md

 ### Cohorts
 To choose which people you want data for, you have to select a cohort.
-This is especially important if you want to study a population that may have a unique relationship to a given condition (e.g. sickle cell anemia among individuals of African descent) or that has been under studied for common health issues because of previous exclusionary research practices.
+This is especially important if you want to study a population that may have a unique relationship to a given condition (e.g. sickle cell anemia among individuals of African descent) or that has been under-studied for common health issues because of previous exclusionary research practices.

 **To choose your cohort, from the home page of your workspace, select "Create cohort".**
 This will take you to a page where you can apply a series of filters to select your cohort.